Tree-sitter

 Replaces text in the textual result of a capture which matches a provided regular expression using a replacement template expression.

-Each block of text in the current text of the capture which matches the regular expression will be replaced using the provided template expression.
-The expression may utilize backreferences using the \# syntax, where # is the number starting with 1 of a capture reference in the original regular expression, with \0 representing the entire match.
+Each block of text in the current text of the capture which matches the regular expression pattern will be replaced using the expression template.
+This expression may utilize backreferences using the \# syntax, where # is the number starting with 1 of a capture reference in the original regular expression, with \0 representing the entire match.

 Examples: